The Turtle store has some gorgeous red footed tortoises for sale in stock!

 They can also be soaked outside the enclosure in shallow, warm water once or twice a week for 15 to 30 minutes to get fully hydrated, which also helps keep the main enclosure clean.
 This is a form of “forced hydration” but works well in keeping the tortoise fully hydrated.
 Baby and juvenile red footed tortoises sale tend to dry out much quicker than larger, more established tortoises.

-The Turtle Store is a family run business specializing in all types of captive-bred turtles for sale.
+The Turtle Store a division of Next Level Inc is a family run business specializing in all types of captive-bred turtles for sale.
 Turtle store also offers a wide variety of captive-bred baby tortoise and adult tortoise for sale, as well as many other captive bred reptiles, hatched right here at on reptile farm.
 We have been specializing in captive bred reptiles for sale for over 2 decades.